Czech Republic: Czech Republic

 In November 1989, Czechoslovakia again became a liberal democracy through the Velvet Revolution.
-However, Slovak national aspirations strengthened (Hyphen War) and on 31 December 1992, the country peacefully split into the independent countries of the Czech Republic and Slovakia.
-Both countries went through economic reforms and privatizations, with the intention of creating a market economy, as they have been trying to do since 1990, when Czechs and Slovaks still shared the common state.
+However, Slovak national aspirations strengthened (Hyphen War), and on 31 December 1992, the country peacefully split into the independent countries of the Czech Republic and Slovakia.
+Both countries went through economic reforms and privatizations, with the intention of creating a market economy, as they had been trying to do since 1990 when Czechs and Slovaks still shared the common state.
 This process was largely successful; in 2006 the Czech Republic was recognized by the World Bank as a "developed country", and in 2009 the Human Development Index ranked it as a nation of "Very High Human Development".

 From 1991, the Czech Republic, originally as part of Czechoslovakia and since 1993 in its own right, has been a member of the Visegrád Group and from 1995, the OECD.
-The Czech Republic joined NATO on 12 March 1999 and the European Union on 1 May 2004.
-On 21 December 2007 the Czech Republic joined the Schengen Area.
+The Czech Republic joined NATO in 1999, the European Union in 2004, and the Schengen Area in 2007.

-Until 2017, either the centre-left Czech Social Democratic Party or the centre-right Civic Democratic Party led the governments of the Czech Republic.
-In October 2017, the populist movement ANO 2011, led by the country's second-richest man, Andrej Babiš, won the elections with three times more votes than its closest rival, the Civic Democrats.
-In December 2017, Czech president Miloš Zeman appointed Andrej Babiš as the new prime minister.
+Until 2017, either the centre-left Czech Social Democratic Party or the centre-right Civic Democratic Party led the government.
+In October 2017, the populist movement ANO 2011, led by Andrej Babiš, won the elections with three times more votes than its closest rival, the Civic Democrats.
+In December 2017, Czech President Miloš Zeman appointed Babiš as prime minister.
+In the 2021 elections, ANO 2011 was narrowly defeated, and Petr Fiala became prime minister.
+He formed a government coalition of the alliance Spolu (Civic Democratic Party, KDU-ČSL and TOP 09) and the alliance of Pirates and Mayors.
+In January 2023, retired general Petr Pavel won the presidential election, succeeding Zeman.

-In the 2021 elections, ANO 2011 was narrowly defeated and Petr Fiala became the new prime minister.
-He formed a government coalition of the alliance SPOLU (Civic Democratic Party, KDU-ČSL and TOP 09) and the alliance of Pirates and Mayors.
-In January 2023, retired general Petr Pavel won the presidential election, becoming new Czech president to succeed Miloš Zeman.
-Following the 2022 Russian invasion of Ukraine, the country took in half a million Ukrainian refugees, the largest number per capita in the world.
+In February 2022, Russian forces began a large-scale war against Ukraine.
+The Czech Republic took in half a million Ukrainian refugees, the largest number per capita in the world.
+In December 2025, Babiš returned to office as prime minister, following his populist ANO party's win in October's parliamentary election.